tmuxinator/tmuxinator/README.md

 ## Starting a session

-This will fire up tmux with all the tabs and panes you configured.
+This will fire up tmux with all the tabs and panes you configured, `start` is aliased to `s`.

 ```
 tmuxinator start [project] -n [name]